-1. By virtue of Article 7 of the Statutes of the Codex Alimentarius Commission and Rule IX.1(b) of its Rules of Procedure, the Commission has established a number of Codex Committees to prepare standards in accordance with the Procedure for the Elaboration of Codex Standards and Coordinating Committees to exercise general coordination of its work in specific regions or groups of countries.
-The Rules of Procedure of the Commission shall apply, mutatis mutandis, to Codex Committees and Coordinating Committees.
+1. By virtue of Article 7 of the Statutes of the Codex Alimentarius Commission and Rule IX.1(b)(i) of its Rules of Procedure, the Commission has established a number of Codex Committees to prepare standards in accordance with the Procedure for the Elaboration of Codex Standards.
+The Commission has specified for each Codex Committee whether the standards are to be world-wide or for a given region.
+The Rules of Procedure of the Commission shall apply, mutatis mutandis, to Codex Committees.